kutlugsahin/impair/README.md

 ### ServiceProvider

 Impair provides **ServiceProvider** component to define a service layer.
 Each **ServiceProvider** accepts a set of Service classes to be registered to the dependency container created by the ServiceProvider.
 Across the application code there can be many ServiceProvider components.
-Their dependency containers will be constructed hierarchically in parent child relation.
+Their dependency containers will be constructed hierarchically in parent child relation using context api under the hood.
 For example if ServiceProviderA is a descendent of ServiceProviderB in the component tree, the container of ServiceProviderA will be the child container of ServiceProviderB.
 That means if some token resolved in A is not registered it will try to resolve it in the container B and it goes up like this.

 ```tsx
 import { ServiceProvider } from 'impair'